 During the massacre, the regional leader of the Greek Boy Scouts of Aydin, Nikos Avgeridis (pictured, seated), along with his 31 boy scouts and their leaders were captured by the Turks and imprisoned in the town hall.
-They were directed to the shores of the Evdona river where the leader of the Turkish chettes, Adnan Menderes, asked Avgeridis to renounce his Christian faith and his ethnicity.
+They were directed to the shores of the Evdona river where one of the çetes, Adnan Menderes, asked Avgeridis to renounce his Christian faith and his ethnicity.
 Avgeridis declined and uttered the words “Long live Hellas”.
 With a sword Menderes removed one of his eyes.
 He was asked again, and Avgeridis replied in the same way.
 He was then skinned alive and his body dumped in the Evdona River.
 Avgeridis’ 31 Boy Scouts also refused to renounce their faith and ethnicity and were blindfolded, tortured and then massacred.

 When Hellenic forces re-entered Aydin, they discovered the bodies of thousands of Greeks.
 A French officer put the figure at 1,500-2,000 Greeks.
 Hacked and bullet ridden bodies were found lying on roads and in burnt houses.
 In the church of Saint George of Aydin, hundreds of bodies of women and children were found burnt alive, some after having been raped.
 At Omourlou, all the Greeks were massacred and their bodies thrown into the three huge wells of the village.
 Some escaped the massacre by hiding in Armenian churches and the monastery of the French nuns.
 Thousands took to the mountains and hid in the dense forest of the Tsakiroglou region thinking they would avoid the massacre but the Turks searched for them in the mountains and later massacred them.
 In the Metropolitan church, priests were killed and incinerated before the altar.2 Reports were also received describing the massacre of Jews at Deirmendjik close to Aydin.3

-Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Sokia (Söke) where 13 Boy Scouts were massacred, and in August 1922 at Kato Panagia (Ciftlik) where 800 people were massacred, amongt them Greek Boy Scouts.
+Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Sokia (Söke) where 13 Boy Scouts were massacred, and in August 1922 at Kato Panagia (Ciftlik) where 800 people were massacred, among them Greek Boy Scouts.
 The massacre of Boy Scouts in Asia Minor brought indignation and protests by scouting organisations all over the world and was reported in the mainstream media.
 In 1922, Sir Robert Baden-Powell, the founder of the Scout movement requested that the Council of the League of Nations be informed of the massacre of Boy Scouts that was occurring in Asia Minor.4

 Pictured left: Turks Massacre Greek Boy Scouts, The Milwaukee Journal, 22 August 1919.